Isabella Anderson

 Isabella Anderson (née Allan, 1826–1905) was a New Zealand pioneer.
-She gave birth to the first Pakeha child born in Dunedin.
+She gave birth to the first Pākehā child born in Dunedin.

 Early life

 Anderson was born in Ayrshire, Scotland to John and Agnes Allan in 1826.
 The family of ten (four daughters, four sons and both parents) emigrated to Nelson on board the ship New Zealand, arriving in 1842.
 Two years later she married John Anderson, and her sister Janet married Alexander McKay, who had emigrated to New Zealand from Scotland with John and his father James in 1840.
 The two newly-wed couples and John's father decided to move to Otago as they had heard that a Scottish settlement was planned for the province.
 They hoped to start farming there.
 Just before leaving Nelson, they heard that the New Zealand Company, which was responsible for planning the settlement, had closed and that all plans were on hold.
-However as their preparations were already made, the group decided to make the journey regardless.
+However, as their preparations were already made, the group decided to make the journey regardless.
 The voyage took six weeks, on the chartered ship Ann and Sarah, arriving in Dunedin on 30 December 1844.
 Anderson gave birth to a son, named James after her father-in-law, shortly before disembarking.